 A smart thing that you can do prior to each sports season is to spend a few minutes to gather together and put into the car the gear you need to enjoy the season- so that you can be prepared for anything that comes your way!
 It's one of the ways that I like to get organized for the new school year!
 Here are 9 Things To Keep in Your Car When Your Kids Play Sports!

 You never know when you show up at a field if there will be stands to sit in or if you'll just be standing around on the sidelines- so my advice is to keep a couple of collapsible camp chairs in your car so you can be comfortable while cheering for your favorite team.

 I also keep one of these stadium blankets that has a waterproof back for the kids to pile on when watching a sibling play.
 And it works as a wrap when it's cold outside!

 Also- have those jumbo-sized golf umbrellas in the car.
-First of all- their very presence will ward off a rain storm (because we all know that it never rains when you actually HAVE your umbrella!), and secondly- you'll be glad you have them on rainy as well as extra sunny days!
+Their very presence will ward off a rainstorm (because we all know that it never rains when you actually HAVE your umbrella!), and you'll be glad you have them on rainy as well as on extra sunny days!

-Find a sweatshirt that fits the largest sized person in your family (like Dad), and keep it in the car.
-This will save you on days when you realized that the field is MUCH windier than you realized and your 6 year old decided to wear just shorts and a tee shirt on a 55 degree day!
+Find a fleece sweatshirt that fits the largest-sized person in your family (like Dad), and keep it in the car.
+This will save you on days when you realized that the field is MUCH windier than you realized and your 6-year-old decided to wear just shorts and a tee-shirt on a 55-degree day!